Daratumumab: Mechanism of action

+Economics

+In 2023, the Institute for Clinical and Economic Review (ICER) identified Darzalex (daratumumab) as one of five high-expenditure drugs that experienced significant net price increases without new clinical evidence to justify the hikes.
+Specifically, Darzalex's wholesale acquisition cost rose by approximately 7.6%, leading to an additional $190 million in costs to U.S. payers.

 History

 Encouraging preliminary results were reported in June 2012, from a Phase I/II clinical trial in relapsed multiple myeloma participants.
 Updated trial results presented in December 2012, indicate daratumumab is continuing to show promising single-agent anti-myeloma activity.
 A 2015 study compared monotherapy 8 and 16 mg/kg at monthly to weekly intervals.

-Daratumumab was given priority review status by the U.S. Food and Drug Administration (FDA) for multiple myeloma as a combination therapy (second line).
+Daratumumab was given priority review status by the US Food and Drug Administration (FDA) for multiple myeloma as a combination therapy (second line).

 Daratumumab phase III trials for multiple myeloma show great promise in combination therapy with lenalidomide and dexamethasone, as well as with bortezomib and dexamethasone.

-In November 2015, the U.S. Food and Drug Administration (FDA) approved daratumumab for treatment of multiple myeloma in people who had received at least three prior therapies.
+In November 2015, the US Food and Drug Administration (FDA) approved daratumumab for treatment of multiple myeloma in people who had received at least three prior therapies.
 In May 2016 daratumumab was also conditionally approved by the European Medicines Agency for treatment of multiple myeloma.

 In November 2016, the FDA approved daratumumab in combination with lenalidomide or bortezomib and dexamethasone for the treatment of people with multiple myeloma who have received at least one prior therapy.

-The European Commission granted a marketing authorisation on 20 May 2016.
+The European Commission granted a marketing authorization in May 2016.